-The vessel performance models are built and improved using NAPA’s unique expertise accumulated during the 30 years history as the leading provider of software, services and data analysis for the maritime industry; providing best in class data-led solutions for safety, efficiency and productivity in both ship design and operations.
+The vessel performance models are built and improved using NAPA’s unique expertise accumulated during the 30 years of history as the leading provider of software, services, and data analysis for the maritime industry, providing best-in-class data-led solutions for safety, efficiency, and productivity in both ship design and operations.

-The model creation starts from having some basic knowledge about the ship, for example:
+Model creation starts from some basic knowledge about the ship, for example:

 - ship type

 Using some simplifications, such as estimating propeller diameter based on ship type and main dimension, and using typical wind force coefficients instead of the ones for that particular vessel, several sub-models are created.

 These sub-models take into account the vessel type, size, and typical properties of those vessels.
 A simplified illustration of the model creation process is shown in Figure 1.
 Since the image creation, several improvements have already been implemented to improve the model’s accuracy.